zaewoo/analysis/DONOTREADME.md

 ## 참고문헌

-Seonghyeon Jeona · Young Sook Sona,1
+Seonghyeon Jeona, Young Sook Sona(2016).
+Prediction of box office using data mining.
+The Korean Journal of Applied Statistics (2016), 29(7), 1257–1270